offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench/Sketching/Deletion_TOPIC
 ```

-An element is a 2D geometric primitive (e.g., point, line, arc, and spline).
-The element itself defines a primitive, while the parameterization of the primitive are defined by constraints applied to the element (constraints are discussed in later sections).
+An element_FC is a 2D geometric primitive (e.g., point, line, arc, and spline).
+The element_FC itself defines a primitive, while the parameterization of the primitive are defined by constraints_FC applied to the element_FC (constraints_FC are discussed in later sections).

 ```{seealso}
 FreeCAD/Sketcher Workbench/Constraints_TOPIC
 ```

-The subsections below detail the various elements available.
+The subsections below detail the various elements_FC available.

 `{ref} https://wiki.freecad.org/Basic_Sketcher_Tutorial`